bitbankinc/bitbank-api-docs/rest-api.md

 **Caveat:**

-* The deposit history response currently does not contains address, destination tag, memo nor bank account.
+* The deposit history response currently does not contain destination tag, memo and bank account.
 Use txid for matching asset flows with other systems.

 **Sample code:**